robclu/leapfrog/README.md

 # Leapfrog

-The leapfrog crate contains two HashMap implementations, `HashMap`, which is a single-threaded HashMap, which can be used as an alternative to rusts built in HashMap (with somewhat limited functionality but better performance), and `LeapMap`, which is fast, lock-free concurrent version of the `HashMap`, where all operations can be used concurrently from any number of threads.
-The performance for most real-world use cases is around 2x the next fastest Rust hashmap, and around 13.6x `std::collections::HashMap` wrapped with RwLock for 16 cores.
+The leapfrog crate contains two hash map implementations, `HashMap`, which is a single-threaded HashMap, and `LeapMap`, which is fast, lock-free concurrent version of the `HashMap`, where all operations can be performed concurrently from any number of threads. **These hash map implementations are still in development**, and have limitations which other hash maps do not have.
+Specifically, only hashes of the keys are stored *currently*, therefore when there is a collision in the hash then that data will be overwritten.
+The probability of a collision depends on the hasher and the number of elements in the hash map, so the suitability of the hash maps in their current form is problem dependent. **They can only be used as a drop in replacement for rust's HashMap if is known that the hash will not produce a collision**.
+The next version of the maps will remove this limitation.

+For such use cases, the performance for most real-world use cases is around 2x the next fastest Rust hash map implementation, and around 13.6x `std::collections::HashMap` wrapped with RwLock for 16 cores.
 It also scales better than other hash map implementations.
 Benchmark results can be found at [rust hashmap benchmarks](https://github.com/robclu/conc-map-bench).
-These bechmarks, however, are limited in the use cases that they cover, and likely should be extended to cover a much wider scope.
+These bechmarks, however, are limited in the use cases that they cover (the above mentioned limitations were not encountered when running any of these benchmarks), and should be extended to cover a much wider scope.
 Nevertheless, for those bechamarks, these maps are the fastest.
-Please see the crate documentation for more details, specifically the limtiations.
+Please see the crate documentation for more details.

 **If the value type for the map supports atomic operations then this map will not lock, while if the value type does not support atomic perations then accessing the